-Inventory valuation methods – Inventory represents one of the most valuable assets of a retail business and it is an important component in the company’s balance sheet.
+Inventory valuation methods – Inventory represents one of the most valuable assets of a retail business, and it is an essential component in the company’s balance sheet.
 This is why retailers must know the value of their inventory.
-There are four methods that can be implemented by retailers to find out the value of their inventory, namely LIFO, FIFO, FEFO, and Weighted-Average Cost methods.
+There are four methods that retailers can implement to find out the value of their inventory, namely LIFO, FIFO, FEFO, and Weighted-Average Cost methods.

 For example, a bakery produces 200 loaves of bread on Monday at a cost of $1.5 each, and 200 more on Tuesday at $2 each.
 FIFO states that if the bakery sold 200 loaves on Wednesday, the COGS (on the income statement) is $1.5 per loaf, because that was the cost of each of the first loaves.
-The $2 loaves would be allocated to the ending inventory (on the balance sheet).
+The $2 loaves would go to the ending inventory (on the balance sheet).

 The LIFO method helps companies save on taxes when inflation occurs, due to small profits.
-However, the use of this method is somewhat more complicated than other inventory valuation methods.
+However, the use of this method is somewhat more complex than other inventory valuation methods.
 The bookkeeping costs are more expensive while the profit or loss is lower.